 Swift Bundler currently has full support for macOS.
 And iOS support is in an experimental state.
 In the future I hope to add support for other platforms such as Linux, Windows, Android and more.

-Along with an easy to use cross-platform UI framework (such as my WIP SwiftCrossUI) I believe that Swift could be a great language for developing performant and native cross-platform apps.
+Along with an easy to use cross-platform UI framework (such as [SwiftCrossUI](https://github.com/stackotter/swift-cross-ui)) I believe that Swift can be a great language for developing performant and native cross-platform apps.